rdkit/rdkit/Docs/Book/Install.md

 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 License.
 To view a copy of this license, visit <http://creativecommons.org/licenses/by-sa/3.0/> or send a letter to Creative Commons, 543 Howard Street, 5th Floor, San Francisco, California, 94105, USA.

 The intent of this license is similar to that of the RDKit itself.
-In simple words: "Do whatever you want with it, but please give us some credit."ù
+In simple words: "Do whatever you want with it, but please give us some credit."ÔøΩ